foundry-rs/book/src/reference/cli/forge/script.md

           Output results in JSON format

       --with-gas-price <PRICE>
-          Gas price for legacy transactions, or max fee per gas for EIP1559 transactions
+          Gas price for legacy transactions, or max fee per gas for EIP1559 transactions, either specified in wei, or as a string with a unit type.

+          Examples: 1ether, 10gwei, 0.01ether

           [env: ETH_GAS_PRICE=]